lim-yoona/ymdb/README.md

 ```shell
 docker run -v /root/ymdbdata/walDir/store:/root/ymdb/walDir/store -v /root/ymdbdata/walDir/restore:/root/ymdb/walDir/restore -p 8099:8099 -d  ymdb:0.1
 ```
-Run the following command to start a ymdb database client(Note that the port connected by the client must match the port exposed by the container to the host):
+Run the following command to start a **ymdb client**(Note that the port connected by the client must match the port exposed by the container to the host):
 ```shell
 go run ymDB-cli.go
 ```